kape142/HTTP-2-server/README.md

 ## Running the tests

-Tests for this library is placed in its own project, UnitTesing.csproj.
+Tests for this library is placed in its own project, UnitTesting.csproj.
 To run our tests you can open the solution in in Visual Studio 2017 and eighter;
 * Ctrl+R,A
 * press "Test", "Run", "All Tests".
 As shown
 ![Where to find test](https://image.ibb.co/gZjKTc/TestVS.png)